-Muppet-Vision and One Man’s Dream are both quality attractions.
+Muppet-Vision 3D and One Man’s Dream are both quality attractions.
 One Man’s Dream has some great exhibits and then a nice little film about Walt Disney.
+Unfortunately, that attraction is often used for movie previews and isn’t always showing One Man’s Dream.
 Muppet-Vision is a classic Disney attraction (it’s also the last Muppet entertainment Jim Henson worked on before he passed away) but it is getting a little tired and could use an update.

 Beauty and the Beast is a nice production but nothing more.
 Like Muppet-Vision, I think the show is a little tired and I’m guessing it’s most interesting to first-time guests and not frequent visitors.